krystln/BSE-API/README.md

 # BSE API

-This API has been created as an assignment for the interview process at [Hypergro](https://hypergro.ai/).
-This API fetches the data from [BSE India](https://www.bseindia.com/) and provides the data in JSON format.
-The code is written in Node.js and Express.js and uses MongoDB as the database with Prisma as the ORM.
+This API fetches the data from [BSE India](https://www.bseindia.com/) as a zip file and parses and provides the data in JSON format.
+The code is written in Node.js and Express.js and uses MongoDB as the database with Prisma ORM.

-**YES I KNOW, .env files shouldn't be included.
-This db url will be removed and db deleted in a weeks time, i.e. 03-FEB-2024**

 The scripts are written for powershell.exe on windows and most probably won't work on linux.
 The scripts are written to be run in the root directory of the project.